 Graduate students are strongly encouraged and supported in their efforts to identify and pursue funding opportunities that will supplement their living support from the Graduate School, advance their research goals and distinguish them professionally.

 Before applying for a grant or fellowship, students should seek guidance and feedback on draft materials from their faculty and peers.
 The Graduate School also co-sponsors workshops and tutorials for grant writing and research statements through the Office of Graduate Career Development.

 The following are descriptions of funding competitions administered by the Graduate School and in partnership with other academic units at the University and links to further information and application processes.

 Jefferson Scholars Foundation Graduate Fellowships

-The Jefferson Scholars Foundation awards full fellowship support for two years and a research fund to top doctoral students in all fields of the arts and sciences who have advanced to the dissertation stage.
-These awards liberate the fellows from all assistantship responsibilities and enable them to focus entirely on research and writing.
+The Jefferson Scholars Foundation awards a two-year sequenced dissertation completion fellowship and postdoctoral appointment with the College Fellows to top doctoral students in all fields of the arts and sciences.
 Details regarding the application process are announced annually in December.